pgangw/ml_projects2022/assignment01/readme.md

 ### STEP 4: Who created the most number of artworks and what are the dimensions of the same?

 04maxartworks.py finds that Marc Chagall has the most number of artworks listed on MOMA.
-His logest artworks measures roughly 100cm and widest 69cm.
+His longest artworks measures roughly 100cm and widest 69cm.
 His smallest artwork measures approximately 5x5cm.
 ![4 - dimensions of the artworks](https://user-images.githubusercontent.com/102167360/192128442-f1c1a94f-1e75-4f11-968a-56ab7a254871.png)

 ### STEP 5: Which materials have been used in the longest artworks?